This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Accommodation

-Hotel La Pérouse, Nice: stylish 4-star hotel partially built into the cliff and overlooking the Promenade des Anglais.
+Hotel La Pérouse, Nice: stylish 4-star hotel, partially built into the cliff and overlooking the Promenade des Anglais.
 All rooms have a balcony or terrace.
-Currently undergoing significant renovation.
+It was renovated in 2023.

 How strenuous?